facebook/infer/_docs/01-experimental-checkers.md

 permalink: /docs/experimental-checkers.html
 ---

-Infer contains a number of experimental checkers that can be run using just like the normal infer analysis `infer run -a <checker name> -- <your build command>`.
+Infer contains a number of experimental checkers that can be run using just like the normal infer analysis `infer -a checkers --<checker_name> -- <your build command>`.
-`checker_name` can be `threadsafety`, `bufferoverrun`, or `quandary`.
+`checker_name` can be `bufferoverrun`, `siof`, or `quandary`.
 We'll explain the capabilities of each experimental checker, its level of maturity (on a scale including "in development", "medium", and "probably deployable"), and the language(s) it targets.

-# Thread-safety
-- Languages: Java
-- Maturity: Probably deployable

-When a class is marked `@ThreadSafe` or a method is marked [`@ThreadSafeMethod`](https://github.com/facebook/infer/blob/master/infer/annotations/com/facebook/infer/annotation/ThreadSafeMethod.java), this checker will complain if any methods in the class/the marked method writes to a field outside of sychronization.
-The idea here is that any race condition involves two concurrent accesses where at least one is a write.
-This checker aims to identify the writes that may be involved in a race.

-There are several specialized annotations like `@ThreadConfined` and `@AssumeThreadSafe` that can be used to suppress warnings for the thread-safety analysis; you can read more about what these do in the source [files](https://github.com/facebook/infer/tree/master/infer/annotations/com/facebook/infer/annotation) for the annotations.

 # Inferbo
 - Languages: C (but should be easy to adapt to Objective-C/C++, and possibly Java.)